I've spent most of my life playing golf.

 The next year I managed to play a good amount of golf in Maui again.
 Exploring a couple of new, great courses like Kapalua (Bay) and Wailea (Gold).
 Maui is such a fantastic vacation destination.
 I don't know if there is a place on Earth that rivals it.
 It doesn't get any better than mixing beaches, golf, and great food.

 This year's Core Four trip saw us venture to what is known as the Shuswap area, located in British Columbia.
-In January of 2019, I had purchased some vouchers for the 5 main courses in the area.
-We had planned to use them later that summer but were unable to due to COVID.
-Luckily the courses said they would honor the vouchers, so we made our way accross the border for the first time in many years.
+In January of 2019, I had purchased some vouchers for the 5 main courses in the area and had planned to use them later that summer.
+But were unable to due to COVID.
+Luckily the courses said they would honor the vouchers, so we made our way across the border for the first time in many years.
 We were a little concerned about the border crossing but it was a piece of cake.
 More importantly we were treated to some sensational golf.
 Most of the courses from our vouchers were fantastic, the highlights being Talking Rock Golf Course, Mara Hills Golf Resort, and Salmon Arm (Champions) which I consider to be a hidden gem.
 We also visited the lesser known The Rise Golf Club.
-This moutainside course offered a unique layout and absolutely stunning views of the valley.
+This mountainside course offered a unique layout and absolutely stunning views of the valley.
 The highlight of the trip was without a doubt Tobiano Golf Course.
 This has been at the top of my Must-Play list my whole life.
 And if you ever visit there, you will know why.
 It is an amazing layout with views of the surrounding mountains and Lake Kamloops on every hole.
 It is the kind of course you build a trip around.
 No wonder Golf Digest ranks it as the #90 course in the world at the time we played there.
 As I have said about many locales, I can foresee us returning in the future.

 And the Story Continues...